yuansavage/chatroom.github.io/README.md

 ## Description
 1. Type the text in the white blocks.
-2. Push the "Chat" button or enter to send the message.
+2. Click the "Chat" button or enter to send the message.